-After the service date, an audible warning is given when the ignition is switched on and the abbreviation InSP displayed on the screen flashes for a few seconds.
+After the service date, an audible warning is given when the ignition is switched on and the abbreviation insP displayed on the screen flashes for a few seconds.

-The service message disappears after a few seconds, when the engine is started or when (OK) is pressed on the windscreen wiper lever.
+The service message disappears after a few seconds, when the engine is started or when |OK| is pressed on the windscreen wiper lever.

-In vehicles whose batteries have been disconnected for a long period of time, it will not be possible to calculate the next service date.
+In vehicles in which the battery has been disconnected for a long period of time, it is not possible to calculate the date of the next service.
 Therefore the service interval display may not be correct.
 In this case, bear in mind the maximum service intervals permitted in the >>> Booklet Maintenance Programme.